zhengyuli/ntrace_c/README.md

-ntrace system is used to monitor application performance of network.
+## nTrace system

+An application performance management system which monitors application performance by sniffing the network traffic from mirror interface and do deep application performance analysis.